kontainapp/km/docs/debugging-guide.md

 **Procedure:**

-1. [Add a VS Code Task to automate the program build](#build-the-application).You can use **Terminal > ConfigureTask** or add the provided code into the `tasks.json` file.
+1. [Add a VS Code Task to automate the program build](#build-the-application).
+You can use **Terminal > ConfigureTask** or add the provided code into the `tasks.json` file.
 2. [Add Kontain Debug Config](#analyze-the-core-dump) to the `launch.json` file.
 3. Start a debugging session of the unikernel running in Kontain:

 ![VSC unikernel run and debug WindowsMac](images/image9.png)

 ## Debugging a Kontainer with Docker

-In this example, we’re going to debug a Node Express application in a “kontainer” under Visual Studio Code.
+In this example, we’re going to debug a Node Express application in a kontainer under Visual Studio Code.

 You can use Docker to build and run a Kontain workload, as a unikernel, in a kontainer.
-A *kontainer* is a Docker (OCI) container with a Kontain unikernel (`node.km` in this case) in the container image, and Kontain runtime (`krun`) available at runtime.
+A *kontainer* is a Docker/OCI container with a Kontain unikernel (`node.km` in this case) in the container image, executed by the Kontain runtime (`krun`).
 As in a regular Docker workflow, a kontainer image is created using the `docker build` command.
 The standard executable in the container image is replaced with a Kontain unikernel.
 A kontainer is run by passing Kontain runtime (`krun`) to `docker run.`

 **Prerequisites:**

-*   Kontain installed
-*   Docker installed
-*   Visual Studio Code installed
+*   Kontain, Docker, and Visual Studio Code are installed.

 **Setup**: